From the Field

 BACK TO QUESTIONS

-What caused the Rohingya refugee crisis?
+What caused the Rohingya refugee crisis in Myanmar?

 The Rohingya people have long faced violence and discrimination in Myanmar.
 Armed conflict escalated in August 2017 in Rakhine State, causing Rohingya to flee to nearby Bangladesh.
 U.N.
 Secretary-General António Guterres described the situation in September of that year as “the world’s fastest-developing refugee emergency and a humanitarian and human rights nightmare.”